Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.101, No.3, pp. 159-185, 2014, DOI:10.3970/cmes.2014.101.159

 Abstract This paper is concerned with developing two new algorithms for direct solutions of linear and nonlinear sixth-order two point boundary value problems.
 These algorithms are based on the application of the two spectral methods namely, collocation and Petrov-Galerkin methods.
 The suggested algorithms are completely new and they depend on introducing a novel operational matrix of derivatives which is expressed in terms of the well-known harmonic numbers.
-The basic idea for the suggested algorithms rely on reducing the linear or nonlinear sixth-order boundary value problem governed by its boundary conditions to a system of linear or nonlinear algebraic equations which can… More >
+The basic idea for the suggested algorithms rely on reducing the linear or nonlinear sixth-order boundary value problem governed by its boundary conditions to a system of linear or More >

 • Open Access